Compound Interest Calculator

 Compound interest is a method of calculating interest where the interest earned on an investment is added back to the principal amount, so that interest is calculated on both the initial amount and the accumulated interest from previous periods.
 This makes compound interest more beneficial than simple interest, especially for long-term investments.

 Our Compound Interest Calculator allows you to easily calculate how much interest you will earn or owe over a period of time, factoring in the effect of compounding.
-Whether you're investing in a savings account, fixed deposit, or loan.
+Whether you're investing in a savings account, fixed deposit, or loan, the calculator provides flexibility to choose the compounding frequency.

 How Does Compound Interest Work?